 Standards for admission to membership in the Faculty of the Graduate College are determined jointly by the Dean and the Executive Committee of the Graduate College.
 There are four levels of membership: Full, Associate, Adjunct and Courtesy.
 Note that the levels of membership are different than the professor’s rank of full professor, associate professor, etc., even though some of the same terminology is used for both.

-View a current complete list of Graduate College Faculty - last updated October 2018 (Excel spreadheet).
-This listing should be used by student and programs forming examination committees.
+Graduate College Faculty Offline** – This listing should be used by student and programs forming examination committees.
+Last updated October 2019.

-Listings of Graduate Faculty with Full or Associate membership in the Graduate College are listed in Graduate Faculty section of the online Graduate Catalog.
+Graduate College Faculty Online – Graduate Faculty with Full or Associate membership in the Graduate College.
 This listing does not include retired faculty who retain membership nor does it include Adjunct or Courtesy members.
 Consult the complete list above for that information.